Day 1: Arrival

 We leave St. Jean de Luz cycling along rolling hills in the direction of Hendaye, the old French border town.
 A ferry takes us across the Bidasoa to Hondarribia thus returning to the Spanish País Vasco.
 From Mount Jaizkibel (1630 ft) in the extreme west of the Pyrenees, a long downhill with wonderful panoramic views of the Gulf of Biscaya and the evergreen back-country leads us to the picturesque port of Pasaia.
 We cross the natural harbor on a small boat and as weather permitting, hike up Monte Ulia along quiet paths to reach the peak with breathtaking views over the city and the famous Conca Bay.

-After a short descent we cycle through the most interesting parts of San Sebastian.
-We will celebrate our typical Basque farewell dinner in an excellent restaurant in the bustling old town center.
+After a short descent, we cycle through the most interesting parts of San Sebastian.
+We will be received by our hotel, a charming hotel on the outskirts of the old city.

 Overnight in San Sebastian